MohsinRaz3/tinytales/tinytales-frontend/README.md

 # TinyTales - AI-Powered Story Generator

 TinyTales is an AI-powered micro-SaaS platform that generates engaging audio stories and accompanying video thumbnails based on user-provided text prompts.
-This project was created for the lablab.ai hackathon using ElevenLabs Voice AI and various other technologies.
+This project was created for the lablab.ai hackathon using Speechify API Voice AI and various other technologies.

 ## Key Features